-We suppose that the normalization factors do not vary even if we vary the values of the magnetic charge because we numerically confirm that the lattice spacing and the renormalization constants do not vary.
+We suppose that the normalization factors do not vary even if we vary the values of the magnetic charge because we numerically confirm that the renormalization constants do not vary.
 Therefore, we apply the normalization factors of the normal configuration to the results calculated using the configurations with the additional monopoles and anti-monopoles.